kaelonR/swcombine-prospecting-results/README.md

 ### Program Flow
 The entrypoint of the app is `/app/public/index.php`.
 This file will first load `/app/init.php`, which in turn sets up Dependency Injection, configures PDO with the database credentials, and configures Twig for rendering views.
-Once the app has been initialised a `runRoute` function is exposed, which can create an instance of a controller and run an arbitrary method with some parameters.
+Once the app has been initialised a `runRoute` function is exposed, which can create an instance of a controller from the DI container and run an arbitrary method with some parameters.
 The `app/public/index.php` file uses this to set up a dynamic router, supply it the possible URLs, and then uses `runRoute` to wire each route up to a method on a controller.

 If the URL being requested is one that will render a view, a method on a controller extending `UIControllerBase` will be executed.
 This controller will then execute the `render` method, which tells twig which view to render.
 This view can be found in `app/views`.